Florence Tullis: Early life

 Tullis was born in Brooklyn.
 Her father was a truck driver.
 She had two sisters, Dorothy and Bonnie.
 Tullis was Jewish.

 When she was 13, Tullis got kicked out of junior high school for truancy.
 At age 14, she began smoking marijuana and riding with bikers.
 At age 15, she dropped out of school and worked as a "hoochie coochie" dancer at Coney Island.

 Marriages and children

 When she was 17, Tullis married her first husband, truck driver Tommy Mason; two years later, their son Joshua was born.
 The marriage was dysfunctional, and shortly after the birth of Joshua, Tullis moved back with her parents on Coney Island.
 There, she worked as an exhibit hawker.
 In 1961, she married her second husband Roy Dennis.
 That same year, they moved to Covina, California.
 Their son Roy L. "Rocky" Dennis was born on December 4, 1961.

-Although Rocky appeared healthy, an X-ray technologist noticed irregularities in the boy's skull when he was about 2 years old.
-A battery of tests conducted at UCLA Medical Center confirmed that Rocky had craniodiaphyseal dysplasia, an extremely rare disease in which abnormal calcium deposits in Rocky's skull would distort his face and make it grow to twice its normal size.
-Doctors told Tullis that her son would experience failing eyesight and hearing and increasingly severe headaches and that the intense pressure would destroy his brain before he turned 7.
-During the years they lived in Covina and Glendora, California, Tullis insisted that her son lead as normal a life as possible.
-She ignored doctors who said her son's poor eyesight would prevent him from learning to read, and she disregarded teachers who tried to discourage her from placing him in a public school.

 In a 1985 interview with People, Tullis said, "They tried to say his intelligence was impaired, but it wasn't true.
 I think they wanted to keep him out of the classroom because [they thought] it would bother the other kids' parents."

-When Rocky was 7, Tullis took him to Las Vegas.
-In the lobby of the Hacienda Hotel, he spotted a female dwarf as she made her way through the tourists.
-As she walked by, Rocky began to giggle.
-"Now do you understand?"
-Tullis said.
-"Do you understand why people sometimes treat you the way they do?"
-Rocky, whose face was already twisted by disease, nodded.
-"Rocky," his mother said, "everyone can look like anyone else, but no one can look like you.
-Take pride in that."